Meaningful Ways to Honor Martin Luther King Jr. Day In Memphis

 1. Volunteer your time.

-2. Visit The National Civil Rights Museum + King Day Celebration
+2. Visit The National Civil Rights Museum and Visit the King Day Celebration

 The NCRM is perhaps the most important attraction in Memphis.
 In terms of history and the city's role in the worldwide struggle for civil rights, it's a must-visit for visitors and locals alike.
-After its renovation and reopening in 2014, the NCRM does an even better job of telling that story with immersive, multimedia, and interactive exhibits that focus on the people behind a movement that continues today.
+This year also celebrates the 35th anniversary of the Museum's opening.

 The "I AM A MAN" plaza, which is adjacent to Clayborn Temple across the street from FedExForum.
 If you haven't been since it was installed in 2018, I encourage you to take a quiet moment and visit.
 It honors the people of the 1968 Sanitation Workers Strike, the people who Dr. King traveled to Memphis to support before his assassination.
 Read a bit more here.

-5. Take a Quick Visit MLK Reflection Park (2nd and MLK Ave.)
+6. Take a Visit MLK Reflection Park (2nd and MLK Ave.)

 Opened as a part of MLK50 (the 50th anniversary of Dr. King's assassination in 2018) this park in downtown Memphis is home to the "I Have Been To The Mountaintop" sculpture, water features, and historical panels.
-It is only a block or two away from the National Civil Rights Museum and Clayborn Temple.
+It is only a block or two away from the National Civil Rights Museum and recently got improvements in the last few years.

 While you may not be able to take this guided driving tour of the city on MLK Weekend, you should certainly add "A Tour of Possibilities" to your Memphis bucket list.
 The passionate, entertaining Carolyn Michael Banks aka "Queen" will serve as your guide to several civil rights and African American points of interest around the city.